 Both methods start the same way, with the liquid sap of the rubber tree, which is sustainably harvested and sent to a production facility, where it is mixed with a small amount of non-toxic, inorganic ingredients and whipped into an airy batter.
 To make Dunlop latex, the mixture is poured into a mold and baked into a solid form.

 The Talalay process adds a couple of steps.
 After the batter is poured into the mold, a vacuum is created to evenly disperse the liquid latex throughout the mold.
 Then it’s flash-frozen to ensure consistent cell structure.
 After that, it’s baked into solid form.
-The vacuum and flash-freezing stages ensure a consistent feel throughout the latex, which makes Talalay lighter and more supple than Dunlop latex.
+The vacuum and flash-freezing stages ensure a consistent feel throughout the latex.

 Solid latex vs. shredded latex